-- 1. Develop and submit local plan annually to the Governor, a comprehensive 4-year local plan, in partnership with the Chief Elected Official; - 2.
+- 1. Develop and submit Local Area Plan annually to the Governor, a comprehensive 4-year Local Area Plan, in partnership with the Chief Elected Official; - 2.
 Perform workforce research and regional market analysis; - 3.
-Convene local workforce development system stakeholders to assist in the development of the local plan and identify non-federal expertise and resources to leverage support for workforce development activities; - 4.
-Lead efforts to engage with a diverse range of employers and with entities in the region involved; - 5.
-Lead efforts with representatives of secondary and postsecondary education programs in the local area to develop and implement career pathways within the local area by aligning the employment, training, education, and supportive services that are needed by adults and youth, particularly individuals with barriers;
+Convene local workforce development system stakeholders to assist in the development of the Local Area Plan and identify non-federal expertise and resources to leverage support for workforce development activities; - 4.
+Lead efforts to engage with a diverse range of employers and with entities in the region involved;

-- 6. Lead efforts in the local area to identify proven and promising strategies and initiatives for meeting the needs of employers, and workers and jobseekers in the local workforce system, and to identify and disseminate information on promising practices carried out in other local areas; - 7.
+- 5. Lead efforts with representatives of secondary and postsecondary education programs in the Local Area to develop and implement career pathways within the Local Area by aligning the employment, training, education, and supportive services that are needed by adults and youth, particularly individuals with barriers; - 6.
+Lead efforts in the Local Area to identify proven and promising strategies and initiatives for meeting the needs of employers, and workers and jobseekers in the local workforce system, and to identify and disseminate information on promising practices carried out in other local areas; - 7.
 Develop strategies for using technology to maximize the accessibility and effectiveness of the local workforce development system for employers, workers, and jobseekers; - 8.
 Conduct program oversight; - 9.
 Negotiate and reach agreement on local performance accountability measures; - 10.
 Designate or certify one-stop operators, contractors, and service providers and, in appropriate circumstances, terminate for cause the eligibility of such operators; - 11.
 Coordinate activities with education and training providers in the local area; - 12.
-Develop a budget for the activities of the local Board consistent with the local plan and the duties of the local Board and subject to the approval of the Chief Elected Official; - 13.
+Develop a budget for the activities of the Local Board consistent with the local plan and the duties of the Local Board and subject to the approval of the Chief Elected Official; - 13.
 Annually review the physical and programmatic accessibility provisions of all one-stop centers, as well as locations for contractors and service providers, in the local area, in accordance with the Americans with Disabilities Act of 1990.